HTC's newest phone has done away with actual buttons

 Snapdragon 845 processor and other niceties

-The U12 Plus follows the skinny bezel/tall display trend with an 18:9 6-inch Quad-HD display.
+The U12 Plus follows the skinny bezel, tall display trend with an 18:9 6-inch Quad-HD (2,560x1,440-pixel) display.
 HTC managed the smaller bezels without having to incorporate a notch.
 Though its fingerprint reader has migrated to the back.

 The phone runs on a Snapdragon 845 processor with 6GB of RAM and comes with either 64GB or 128GB of storage.
 The U12's battery is larger than the one in the U11, but with the larger display, it will be interesting to see how long it lasts.